Research & Grants

 AA&MDSIF is pleased to help researchers advance the understanding and treatment of aplastic anemia, myelodysplastic syndromes (MDS) and paroxysmal nocturnal hemoglobinuria (PNH).
 For more than twenty years, the AA&MDSIF has provided financial support to research that leads to new insights into the causes of bone marrow failure and the development of new therapeutic approaches.

-AA&MDSIF has provided over $3.5 million in research grants to 61 researchers to advance the study of bone marrow failure.
+AA&MDSIF has provided nearly $4 million in research grants to 60 researchers to advance the study of bone marrow failure.
 A list of recent grant recipients shows the range of research areas being addressed by these international investigators.

 2012 Bone Marrow Failure Disease Scientific Symposium featured an internationally respected group of panelists who joined with young investigators to learn about the key areas of research, oppurtunities for collabortation, and the most promising directions for the future.